EstelleKlevenz/docana-emi-25/README.md

 ### Evaluation XX

-To evaluate our obtained results visually we
+To exploe the calcuöated results we created histograms of the distribution

 - histogram over all
 - histograms for subreddits